Global payments

 How Does the IDPMS Work?

-IDPMS links import documents with foreign payments in a closed digital loop.
+IDPMS links import documents with international payments in a closed digital loop.
 It ensures that money leaves India only when goods actually enter.

 It works through a three-way flow of information between Customs, the RBI system, and your authorised dealer (AD) bank.

-When goods arrive in India, Customs records the import details.
+When goods arrive in India, customs record the import details.
 When you pay your overseas supplier, your bank records the remittance.
-IDPMS then matches the import record with the payment record.
+IDPMS then matches the import record with the international payment record.

 The purpose is to reconcile the movement of goods with the movement of money.
-If those two don’t match, then the transaction is flagged for review, helping prevent unauthorised or excess foreign exchange outflows.
+If those two don’t match, then the transaction is flagged for review.
+This helps in preventing unauthorised or excess foreign exchange outflows.

 Let's discuss the role of the following: